 That's why it's a great idea to show clients or potential employers lots of things about you/you're company.
 Not just before and after pictures of work you've carried out but qualifications, testimonials, insurance certificates etc. - the more you have the better.

 The portfolio should be well organised, with pages that are laminated or each in their own plastic sleeve.
 Use tabs to seperate topics and so that you can quickly flip to any given section as needed.
-I bought a really nice Leather Zipped Folio Ringbinder from Amazon that is slightly larger than A4.
-It's an ideal size to carry and organise all your documents in and has business card and USB holders in case you need them.
+I bought a really nice Ring binderfrom Amazon that is slightly larger than A4.
+It's an ideal size to carry and organise all your documents in and has business card and USB holders too.
+I can take notes with it, show clients some previous similar jobs.

 Some of the things to include;